-Around 84% of students who started college at Pitzer graduate within six years.
+NOTE: Around 88% of students who start college at Pitzer complete all the credits required within six years.

 Pitzer offers an orientation program before the start of fall classes to prepare new students for college life.